 Mark is also a heart attack survivor.
 He had a myocardial infarction in 2008.
 Whilst 10% of his heart no longer beats, he is still the poster child for positivity, energy and embracing life!

-Mark was married for 12 years and has 2 daughters.
+Mark was married for 13 years.
+He has 2 daughters.

 His journey continues...